finae/py-finae/README.md

 **(still early and under heavy development)**

 Finae is a new data-driven programming languange (think about Python + AI).
-It aims to make coding flexible and building apps easy for everyone.
+It aims to make coding easier and streamline apps development for all.

-It's a framework where you can write simple guidance to create `scenario UI` and use it to extract data from AI (LLMs) and approach to an app eventually.
-The extracted data/apps can be shared with others and used as build blocks to create new apps.
+It's a framework where you can write simple guidance to create `scenario UI` and use it to extract data/code from AI (LLMs) and approach to an app eventually.
+The extracted objects are build blocks and can be shared/re-used to create new apps.

 ### Thoughts behind Finae

-It's not people loving chatbots, long conversations or sophisticated prmopts.
-It's just so far the best/easist intereface for people to enjoy rich computing powers (AI).
+It's not people like using chatbots, long conversations or sophisticated prompts.
+It's just so far the best intereface for general public to enjoy the computing powers.
+We believe there should be better ways to interact than long chat.

-Finae's vision is to create a new human-computer interaction in-between natural language and Python (rigorous than natural language, concised than Python), so called **keyword-oriented** or **hint-oriented** programming styles.
+Finae's vision is to create a new human-computer interaction, in-between natural language and Python (rigorous than natural language, concised than Python), so called **keyword-oriented** or **hint-oriented** programming styles.

 ### Design Idea